 Pathways in the water industry

-Connexis’ water qualifications recognise the specialist technical skills that water professionals need in order to take the industry forward.
-Qualifications can be taken individually or as part of a structured career pathway.
+Connexis’ water training programmes recognise the specialist technical skills that water professionals need in order to take the industry forward.
+Training programmes can be taken individually or as part of a structured career pathway.

 TREATMENTMost of New Zealand’s potable water comes from streams and rivers or underground aquifers.
 These need to be purified and disinfected before drinking.